 The legendary Eddy Merckx was once asked why the Tour de France was the pinnacle of a racer's cycling career.
-His response was "there is only one, you know."
-(Now abbreviated as TIOOYK.)
+His response was, "there is only one, you know."

 What was Merckx talking about?
 There are literally hundreds of races each year on the professional cycling calendar at locations all over the world.
 Unfortunately, because there are so many events, most races overlap with another race, usually in another country, leaving teams with the choice of where to go.